19prishpat/Library-System-Store/README.md

 # 📚 SYDE 121 Library System

 ## Overview
 This is a C++ group project for the SYDE 121 course at the University of Waterloo.
-The program simulates a basic **Library System** that allows managing a collection of books and library users (students and teachers).
+The program simulates a real **Library System** that allows managing a collection of books and library users (eg. students and teachers).
 The system provides functionality for adding, removing, and searching for books, along with storing and displaying user information.

 ## 👥 Authors
 - **Prisha Patel**